rafgraph/react-interactive/README.md

       // when `focusFrom[input]Style` is not present for an input type,
       // the `style` key will be used instead, for example:
       // style: { outline: '2px solid yellow' },
-      // but since all 3 focusFrom styles are present in this example, this style key does nothing
+      // but since all 3 focusFrom styles are present in this example, the style key does nothing

       // same as style, but for class names (as a space separated string)
       focusFromTabClassName: 'tab-focus-class',